15 best luxury hotels in Iceland

 Or enjoy breathtaking mountain views as you settle down for the most memorable of meals at Moss restaurant.

-The Retreat brings together Michelin-rated dining, use of the Retreat Spa and Blue Lagoon, and stylish accommodation with unparalleled views.
+I love that The Retreat brings together Michelin-rated dining, use of the Retreat Spa and Blue Lagoon, and stylish accommodation with unparalleled views.

 It’s a sure-fire recipe for the ultimate in relaxation, incredible natural beauty and sheer enjoyment.